base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-remix.md

 ![Remix Editor](../../../assets/images/deployment-with-remix/editor-pane.png)

 You'll edit your code in the editor pane.
 It also has most of the features you're expecting, such as syntax and error highlighting.
-Note that in Remix, errors are not underlines.
+Note that in Remix, errors are not underlined.
 Instead, you'll see an❗to the left of the line number where the error is present.

 At the top, you'll see a big green arrow similar to the _Run_ button in other editors.
 In Solidity, this compiles your code, but it does not run it because you must first deploy your code to the simulated blockchain.